AbhinavMadahar/thesis/proposal/outline.md

     - State-of-the-art large language models struggle with tasks which require high-level reasoning, including cases where humans find the necessary reasoning trivial (Richardson and Heck, 2023).
     - TODO: fill
   - Situate my thesis and graduate school application and matriculation within this context as a step along the trunk, not the branches (five sentences)
+    - My research, during graduate school and beyond, will advance work in both directions, trunk and branch.
+    - My thesis in particular moves the field forward in both directions, the first part advancing in the trunk and the second part advancing along the branches.
+    - As such, accepting me into graduate school is a fantastic way to advance research in important ways, advancing research in both the trunk of improving 'fundamental' AI and in the branch of applying this 'fundamental' AI to specific tasks.
+    - (Plz accept me plzzzz 🙏🙏🙏.)
   - Detail the arguments against commonsense reasoning as a step towards AGI and artificial conciousness, including counterarguments (fifteen sentences)
+    - TODO: fill
   - Note responding to Ali Rahimi's 2017 NeurIPS talk and how it interplays with this thesis (ten sentences)
     - Rahimi argued that we should move away from merely creating new techniques which perform more well and towards developing a deeper understanding of how and why certain techniques work
     - The goal is my research is ultimately to discover a way to create an artificial conciousness, ideally one which can be constructed in the real world